Thein-Naing/estore-stripe/README.md

 -  Build a Shopping Cart with React & Stripe
 -  This is the one of the best tutorials from Travesary media youtube channel(youtube.com/@TraversyMedia)/ Guest Creators/ Coopers Codes youtube channel(youtube.com/c/CooperCodes).
 Mr Coopers Codes explain precisely every step with just simple words especially for useContext hook.
--  This tutorials cover and explain really simple words to React, Bootstrap, useState, useContext hooks, modal,Stripe, javscript array and mapping array very clearly.
+-  This tutorials cover and explain React, Bootstrap, useState, useContext hooks, modal,Stripe, javscript array and mapping array with really simple words and very clearly.
 -  I already enrolled and bought 'mern stack ecommerce course from scratch' from Travesary media.com and this course is also one of the best mern stack course for layman/idiot like me.
 Instructor Brad explain evey steps in very details and also very smart, very precise and very clean coding practice of instructor is also fucking awesome.